MicrosoftDocs/azure-docs/articles/logic-apps/concepts-schedule-automated-recurring-tasks-workflows.md

 # Schedule and run recurring automated tasks, processes, and workflows with Azure Logic Apps

 Logic Apps helps you create and run automated recurring tasks and processes on a schedule.
-By creating a logic app workflow that uses the Schedule [built-in](../connectors/apis-list.md) [triggers](../logic-apps/logic-apps-overview.md#logic-app-concepts) for starting your workflow, you can run tasks immediately, at a later time, or on a recurring schedule.
+By creating a logic app workflow that starts with a Schedule trigger, you can run tasks immediately, at a later time, or on a recurring interval.
 You can call services inside and outside Azure, such as HTTP or HTTPS endpoints, post messages to Azure services such as Azure Storage and Azure Service Bus, or get files uploaded to a file share.
-You can set up complex schedules and advanced recurrence for running tasks.
+You can also set up complex schedules and advanced recurrences for running tasks.

 Here are some examples that show the kinds of tasks that you can run: